wso2-attic/choreo-docs/portal-docs/connector.md

 ![POP31](images/connector/pop31.png)

 ### IMAP
-Similar to the POP3, IMAP API allows you to recieve emails.
-The wizard is similar to POP3 case where you can create a client to recive email from the specified inbox.
+Similar to the POP3, IMAP API allows you to receive emails.
+The wizard is similar to the POP3 case where you can create a client to receive an email from the specified inbox.

 ![IMAP1](images/connector/imap1.png)